sophalMok/gradle-templates/README.md

 ## Usage

-Run the `gradle tasks` command to see a list of "create", "convert", and "promote" tasks provided by the default plugin templates.
+Run the `gradle tasks` command to see a list of available Domo Connector tasks provided by the default plugin templates.

 ### Create a Domo Connector